getbigbytes/bigbytesdb/src/meta/README.md

 Write header: version: V001, upgrading: None
 ```

-If `bigbytes-meta` crashes before upgrading finishes,
+If `bigbytesdb-meta` crashes before upgrading finishes,
 it will clear partially upgraded data and resume the upgrade when it starts up again.

 ### Backup data compatibility

-- The exported backup data **can only be imported** with the same version of `bigbytes-metactl`.
+- The exported backup data **can only be imported** with the same version of `bigbytesdb-metactl`.

 - The first line of the backup is the version, e.g.:
   `["header",{"DataHeader":{"key":"header","value":{"version":"V100","upgrading":null}}}]`

 - **NO automatic upgrade** will be done when importing.
-  Automatic upgrade will only be done when `bigbytes-meta` is brought up.
+  Automatic upgrade will only be done when `bigbytesdb-meta` is brought up.